 With its impeccable service record, reliability, flexibility and combat effectiveness it is safe to say that the F/A-18 will be in service for years to come.

-For more information about the F/A-18 and related topics, check out the links on the next page.
+For more information about the F/A-18 and related topics, check out the links below.

 Related HowStuffWorks Articles

 - How Airplanes Work

 - How Radar Works

 - How World War II Fighter Planes Worked